noobmaster24/A-I-WAR/README.md

     Also, it would be quite dull and unpleasent if there were no sounds included in the game.
     The sounds file inclues the Knight Rider theme, paddle hits, scores, wall hits and most important Copytron.
     An A.I voice that I have create myself.
-    There's also another file named Copytron that has codes and fonts to the game.
+    There's also another file named Copytron that has codes and fonts to the game